ExSample: Efficient Searches on Video Repositories through Adaptive Sampling

 \iftechreport

-\subsection{Instances spanning multiple chunks}
+\subsubsection{Instances spanning multiple chunks}

+A corner case when deciding which chunk to sample from is how to deal with instances spanning multiple chunks: how do we update the counts?

-If instances span multiple chunks, for example a traffic light that spans across the boundaries of two neighboring chunks, \autoref{eq:estimate} is still accurate with the caveat that $\Ne_j(n_j)$ is interpreted as the number of instances seen exactly once {\em globally} and which were found in chunk $j$.
-The same object found once in two chunks $j$ and $k$ does not contribute to either $\Ne_j$ or to $\Ne_k$, even though each chunk has only seen it once.
-The derivation of this rule is similar to that in the previous section, and is given in Section \ref{sec:appendix}.
+If instances span multiple chunks, for example a traffic light that spans across the boundaries of two neighboring chunks, \autoref{eq:estimate0} is still accurate with the caveat that $\Ne_j(n_j)$ is interpreted as the number of instances seen exactly once {\em globally} and which were found in chunk $j$.
+The same object found once in two chunks $j$ and $k$ does not contribute to either $\Ne_j$ or to $\Ne_k$, even though each chunk has seen it only once.
+The derivation of this rule is similar to that in the previous section.
 In practice, if only a few rare instances span multiple chunks then results are almost the same and this adjustment does not need to be implemented.

-At runtime, the numerator $\Ne_{j}$ will only increase in value the first time we find a new result globally, decrease back as soon as we find it again either in the same chunk or elsewhere, and finding it a third time would not change it anymore.
+At runtime, the numerator $\Ne_{j}$ only increases in value only the first time we find a new result globally, decreases back as soon as we find it again either in the same chunk or elsewhere, and finding it a third time does not change it.
 Meanwhile $n_j$ increases upon sampling a frame from that chunk.
 This natural relative increase and decrease of $\Ne_j$ with respect to each other allows \sys\ to seamlessly shift where it allocates samples over time.

-Here we prove \autoref{eq:estimate} is also valid when different chunks may share instances.
-Assume we have sampled $n_1$ frames from chunk 1, $n_2$ from chunk 2, etc. Assume instance $i$ can appear in multiple chunks: with probability $p_{i1}$ of being seen after sampling chunk 1, $p_{i2}$ of being seen after sampling chunk 2 and so on.
+Here we prove \autoref{eq:estimate0} is also valid when different chunks may share instances.
+Assume we have sampled $n_1$ frames from chunk 1, $n_2$ from chunk 2, etc. Assume instance $i$ can appear in multiple chunks: with probability $p_{i1}$ of being seen after sampling chunk 1, $p_{i2}$ of being seen after sampling chunk 2, and so on.
 We will assume we are working with chunk 1, without loss of generality.
 The expected number of new instances if we sample once more from chunk $1$ is:

 Similarly, the expected number of instances seen exactly once in chunk $1$, and in no other chunk up to this point is